alejandro61299/Minimaps_Personal_Research/docs/index.md

 - **Labels**: Can be attached to points of interest or only indicate the name of an area,
 - **Peripheral arrows**: When a point of interest is not in the scope an arrow points in the direction where it is surrounding the edges of the minimap.
 - **Rotation**:  When a minimap is focused on player it can rotate according to the angle of the axis that represents the height (y or z normally)
-- **Automapped**: Like the game The Binding of Isaac, the minimap is automatically generated next to the generation of rooms
+- **Automap**: Like the game The Binding of Isaac, the minimap is automatically generated next to the generation of rooms

 ### Interactions